DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-However, according to the above figure 8, it was observed that relationship between each variable is non-linear and not good correlation for final model.
+However, according to the above figure 8, it was observed that the relationship between each variable is non-linear and not a good correlation for the final model.
 Therefore, it was decided to focus on other techniques rather than depending on specific variable selection according to linearity and correlation.
 </p>

-<h4> Use of feature engineering from the extracted information</h4>
+<h4>Use of feature engineering from the extracted information</h4>

 <p>
 This is a method to create features according to the domain knowledge that enables to enhance performance and accuracy of the machine learning models using dataset.
-Therefore, below table clarify about the features that is used for model creation from the available dataset,
+Therefore, below table clarify about the features that are used for model creation from the available dataset,
 </p>

 <table>